fboehm/qtl2hotspots/README.md

 <!-- badges: end -->

-The goal of qtl2hotspots is to analyze the Keller et al. (2018) expression trait hotspots.
+The goal of `qtl2hotspots` is to analyze the Keller et al. (2018) expression trait hotspots with both mediation methods and pleiotropy tests.

 ## Installation